saraheneff/GCD-PA/README.md

 ## Data Processing

 1. First, data was obtained from the Getting & Cleaning Data course project webpage (the link above).
-2. The files were unzipped and stored in the working directory and uploaded into R Studio as a CSV file.
+2. The files were unzipped and stored in the working directory and uploaded into R Studio as a table.
 3. An ordered plan of data cleaning, merging, and tidying operations was formulated and is as depicted below:

 ![GACD_PA_Data_Plan](https://drive.google.com/uc?id=0B8Cec8SOGFjhSkN5TGUxendIRDA&authuser=0?raw=true "GCD_PA_Data_Plan copy")